-Although a “stoner movie” suggests low brow fare thanks to the chances that both the plot is rudimentary, and those that are watching are as high as the on-screen heroes, not all weed movies are created equally.
+Although a “stoner movie” suggests low brow fare – thanks to the chances that the plot is rudimentary and those that are watching are as high as their on-screen heroes – not all weed movies are created equally.
 In fact, some have been elevated to high art and have Rotten Tomatoes ratings that outpace work by actors and directors who have Academy Award statuettes on their mantles.

 But what makes a good stoner flick?
 In this writer’s humble opinion, it actually has to include smoking – eliminating a classic duo like Bill and Ted where their “hobby” is merely suggested, and plots that would make someone high bust a gut, or question their own existences like The Truman Show, but does’t actually speak to the counterculture.